 How do earthworms deal with soil contamination?
 They combine the metals, such as lead and zinc, with phosphorus or sulphur in special 'compartments' in their cells.
-This locks the metals into tiny pellets that come out in the worms' poo.
+This locks the metals into tiny pellets that come out in the worms' poo, thus converting it into an insoluble form which is no longer toxic.
 This paper reveals that worms which live in highly toxic soils have evolved to accumulate more pollutants in their tissues than those that live in cleaner soils.
 This article explains the process .

 Charles Darwin was fascinated by worms.
 His book, The Formation of Vegetable Mould through the Action of Worms, with Observations of their Habits, sold 6000 copies in its first year, selling faster than On the Origin of Species when it was first published.
 His studies revealed that earthworms are indifferent to noise, but sensitive to vibrations – in a curious experiment involving a grand piano.
 Worms beside the piano didn't move, despite loud playing, but those on top were agitated by the vibrations.